 • The use of all types of internal hub gears and all type of external gear systems.

 • Two independent drive systems, motor of the left and human on the right.

-Yes, the VELOKS MK3 trike is defined as a Pedelec (Pedal Assist).
+Yes, the VELOKS MK3 trike is defined as a Pedelec (pedal electric cycle).
+The VELOKS MK3 come with a “EC Declaration of Conformity”, and is EC marked.
 This means that the VELOKS MK3 trike, is a regular e-bike with a maximum continuous rated power of 250 watt, power by a battery which cuts out at 25 km/h, and which only active when the rider pedals.

 For the “Base” model, all 3 driving modes (Low, Medium & High) are legal and there is now way to exceed the legal limits.

 For the “Touring” and “Power” models, the “low” driving mode is legal, but the “Medium” and “High” driving modes should only be used off road or on private roads as these will not be legal in most countries.

 The battery box contains the lithium cells, the motor controller and the battery management system.
 The total weight of the battery box is for 1.5 kWh 9 Kg, 2.3 kWh = 12 Kg and for 3.2 kWh = 15 Kg, 4,1 = 18 Kg, and 5.0 kWh = 21,5 Kg